hku-mars/joint-lidar-camera-calib/README.md

 ### 4.2 Initialization
 As shown in the calibration pipeline, the Initilization stage first conducts **Camera Self-Calibration** and **LiDAR Pose Estimation**.
 #### 4.2.1 Camera Self-Calibration
-We use the open-source software [COLMAP](https://github.com/colmap/colmap), and we will provide a video detailing how to use it.
+We use the open-source software [COLMAP](https://github.com/colmap/colmap), and we have a video detailing how to use it.
+It can be accessed on [Youtube](https://youtu.be/JEqmdhYmR4A).
+In case you cannot access Youtube, use this [link](https://youtu.be/JEqmdhYmR4A) to download the video.
 #### 4.2.2 LiDAR Pose Estimation
 A slightly modified version of [BALM2](https://github.com/hku-mars/BALM) is provided here.
 First, estimate each LiDAR pose using incremental point-to-plane registration (input your data path in *config/registration.yaml*):
 ```